 Type 1 diabetes: Within five years of being diagnosed.

 Type 2 diabetes: At the time of diabetes diagnosis.

 Pre-natal: Pregnant women with diabetes should schedule an appointment with their ophthalmologist in the first trimester.

 People with diabetes may need the eye exam more than once a year; the frequency of subsequent exams will depend upon the results of the initial examination.
 An eye exam is usually recommended every one to two years after the initial one.

 - Visual acuity testing — an eye chart test measuring your ability to see both close and far away

 - Tonometry — measures pressure inside the eye

 - Pupil dilation — the doctor will place drops onto your eye surface to widen the pupil, providing an ability to examine the retina and optic nerve

 - Optical coherence tomography (OCT) — uses light waves to capture photos of your retina

-"This retinal exam benefits the patient by identifying critical changes in the eye that may be treatable, and prevent vision loss or even blindness," says Dr. Sathy Bhavan, an ophthalmologist and retina specialist affiliated with Sharp Rees-Stealy Medical Group and Sharp Memorial Hospital.
+"This retinal exam benefits the patient by identifying critical changes in the eye that may be treatable, and prevent vision loss or even blindness," says Dr. Sathy Bhavan, an ophthalmologist and retina specialist affiliated with Sharp Rees-Stealy Medical Group.